lianmacedo/Intelie_ssh_challenge/README.md

 The first step is to connect to the lianmacedo2 via SSH from the lianmacedo1.
 We will run the following command: "ssh lianmacedo2@10.0.2.6", after typing the password for the lianmacedo2 user it will connect to the lianmacedo2-VirtualBox as the user lianmacedo2.

-#If we use a user that not exists in the lianmacedo2 we will receive a authentication error.
+#If we pass a user that doesn't exists in lianmacedo2 we will receive a authentication error.

 <img width="955" alt="image1" src=https://user-images.githubusercontent.com/97834655/154605399-57215b26-8861-4294-9ec8-d5ffe5875895.png>